brainstorm/ansible-logstash/README.md

 This is a barebones ansible role to pull logstash from the official elasticsearch repos on debian based distributions.

+## Quickstart

+If you have hosts defined in your current ansible installation:

+    ansible-playbook -i hosts/production roles/logstash/logstash.yml

+For a one-off given an IP address (mind the final comma):

+	ansible-playbook roles/logstash/logstash.yml -i 10.0.100.50,

 ## What this role does not do

 It does not configure logstash.
 There are many complex and different ways to configure it, so I leave